 The Equivalent Pay Act of 1963 (EPA) prohibits sex-based wage discrimination between men and women who accomplish equal work in the same employment.

 The Age Discrimination in Employment Act of 1967 (ADEA): Protects employees or prospective workers who are 40 or older from workplace discrimination.

 Title I of the Americans with Disabilities Act of 1990 (ADA) prohibits discrimination against qualified people with disabilities from or during employment.

 Many state laws are comparable to federal civil rights laws in nature, but they may provide extra safeguards against employment-related discrimination.
 Almost every state has passed anti-discrimination laws in the workplace, protecting employees from discrimination based on race, gender, age, marital status, national origin, religion, or handicap.

-Learn about what laws and regulations you state has in place In addition to federal law.
+Learn about what laws and regulations your state has in place in addition to federal law.

 - New Hampshire

 - North Carolina